 Use of the data

-- We will restrict encoded and de-identified Data access to specific lab members in charge of the project. - We will make anonymized datasets openly available on appropriate digital data repositories (see 4.1) or give restrictive access after deposition on the NAS at our institution at the time of publication at the latest. - We may make encoded data available before publication upon demand by potential new collaborators.
+- We will restrict encoded and de-identified Data access to specific lab members in charge of the project. - We may make encoded data available before publication upon demand by potential new collaborators.

 Restrictions or delays to data sharing